-The Carrizozo lava flow extends from its source a few kilometers north of the current Highway 380 southward to the extreme northern end of White Sands.
+The Carrizozo lava flow field extends from its source a few kilometers north of the current Highway 380 southward to the extreme northern end of White Sands.
 Most of the flow south of Highway 380 lies within the White Sands Missle Range.

-A few miles east of the vent for the Carrizozo lava flow is a small area of older lava flows that are generally included in any discussion of recent volcanism in this area.
+A few miles east of the vent for the Carrizozo lava flow field is a small area of older lava flows that are generally included in any discussion of recent volcanism in this area.
 Two scoria cones occupy the source area, Broken Back Craters.
 This is a view from the highway looking approximately northwest toward the main cone.

 View Carrizozo Lava Flow in a larger map